ibanner56/gpseatacart/README.md

 Put all cards you want to check for into "cards.txt" - there are a bunch in there already as an example of the format to use.

-Output goes to the command line, so if you want to save the data use something like
+Output goes to the command line, so if you want to save the data use something like:
 ```
 python artcheck.py > file
 ```